bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 ## Twitter archive parser

-Tim Hutton has written [twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser), which is a Python tool that fixes most of the remaining issues.
+Tim Hutton has written [twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser), which is a Python tool that fixes most of the remaining issues, and some other issues as well[^5].
 Most importantly, it creates both HTML and [Markdown](https://en.wikipedia.org/wiki/Markdown) versions of the archive with all shortened t.co URLs replaced with their original versions.
 Optionally, it can also be instructed to download full-size versions of images[^3].

 To use it, follow these steps: